Open-Cascade-SAS/OCCT/dox/dev_guides/documentation/documentation.md

 2. List item 2
 3. List item 3

+**Note** that numbers of list items in the output are generated so they do not necessarily  follow the numbering of source items.

+In some cases automatic generation adversely restarts the numbering, i.e. you get list items 1.
+1. 1. instead of 1.
+2. 3. in the output.
+The use of explicit HTML tags \<ol\>\</ol\> and  \<li\>\</li\> can help in this case.

 Each list item can contain several paragraphs of text; these paragraphs must have the same indentation as text after bullet or number in the numbered list item (otherwise numbering will be broken).